Generative User-Experience Research for Developing Domain-specific Natural Language Processing Applications: Discussion

-\paragraph{Impact of generative UX research on the domain NLP applications} Generative UX research focuses on contextual inquiries aimed at learning from the users how they use an existing product (if any), and which challenges, concerns, and needs they have, thus, exploring opportunities for a new application/feature.
-To enable immersed domain understanding, contextual inquiries include interviews with the domain users and observations in their environment.
+\paragraph{Impact of generative UX research on the domain NLP applications} Generative UX research focuses on contextual inquiries to learn about the daily routines of domain users and how they use an existing product (if any).
+Observing and exploring which challenges, concerns, and needs they have enables opportunities for a new NLP application/feature.
+To facilitate immersed domain understanding, contextual inquiries include interviews with the domain users and observations in their environment.
 Generative research engages domain users from the first step of the development process and targets the identified pain points.
-This problem-solving methodology increases interest in the final product, sets up already higher user value, and increases user trust in the final application.
-In our case study, we applied generative UX research to learn how the interviewees use the logging system in their daily operations in the domain of the process industry.
-The interviews highlighted two problems: (1) the logged text information has an uneven reporting style and suffers from partial incompleteness, (2) users mostly use recently logged information to inefficient access the historical data.
+This problem-solving methodology increases interest in the final product and trust in the final application.
+In our case study, we applied generative UX research to learn how the interviewees use the logging system in their daily operations in the process industry domain.
+The interviews highlighted two problems: (1) the logged text information has an uneven reporting style and suffers from partial incompleteness, and (2) users mostly used only recently logged information and used inefficient ways to access historical data.
 The identified problems establish a ground for concept generation.

 Exploratory data analysis is essential for ML/NLP applications to understand data availability and quality.
-In generative research, the preliminary data analysis enables learning about the data constraints that need to be taken into account during the concept generation phase.
+In generative research, the preliminary data analysis enables learning about the data constraints that must be considered during the concept generation phase.
 Moreover, the data analysis facilitates forming hypotheses about patterns of special usage of a domain system, which can be later tested during user interviews.
-Our exploratory data analysis revealed multiple challenges of the domain text data: (1) semi-structured data records include structured attributes and unstructured text fields, (2) writing style in the records varies from large structured reports to notes quickly taken down with incomplete grammar and syntax, (3) domain language contains rare and domain special terminology, e.g., abbreviations, term shortenings, chemical formulas, numerical values, and codes of the machinery that act as domain terms.
+Our exploratory data analysis revealed multiple challenges of the domain text data: (1) semi-structured data records included structured attributes and unstructured text fields, (2) writing style in the records varied from large structured reports to notes quickly taken down with incomplete grammar and syntax, (3) domain language contained rare and domain special terminology, e.g., abbreviations, term shortenings, chemical formulas, numerical values, and codes of the machinery that act as domain terms.